 Simply stating that Greeks lost 26.5% of their income paints a gruesome picture.
 The true impact of the crisis is even worse.
 We compare current Greek real GDP to the one in 2009 just before the crisis.
 By doing so we are not taking into account a very significant stylized fact of every economy: growth.
 All economies show a strong positive trend in their GDP time series.
 This is the result of a steady growth in the factors of production, i.e. human and physical capital.
 The available human-working-hours increase due to population growth and the amount of physical capital stock also increases over time as a result of investment in fixed capital.
 Last but certainly not least, an additional very important factor for continuous growth is the improvement in technology.
 Technology significantly increases the productivity of both human and physical capital.

 Dr. John Psarouthakis, Executive Editor of www.BusinessThinker.com, publisher of www.GavdosPress.com and Founder and former CEO, JP Industries, Inc., a Fortune 500 industrial corporation.

 We have been in the midst of a fundamental and historic shift of how the economies around the world develop.
-With the collapse of the centralized and state control model of the economy what we have now, however, imperfect it maybe, is the model of the “Free Market.”
+With the collapse of communism, the centralized and state control model of the economy has also collapsed.
+Other socialist State models, i.e., Sweden, UK before Margaret Thatcher, have also collapsed.
+What we have now, however, imperfect it maybe, is the model of the “Free Market.”

 This shift is occurring in parallel with two other sociopolitical expressions:

-- Smaller government, though the last few years this seems not to have been happening.
+- Smaller government, though the last couple years this seems to have moderated quite a bit, and

-- The need, indeed the demand by our society to provide assistance, protection, and distribution of economic benefits in a “fair” way
+- the need, indeed the demand by our society to provide assistance, protection, and distribution of economic benefits a “fair” way

 What we are witnessing is a major shift on “how we can fulfill our expectations of a humanistic society” while we keep the state’s interventions and control power at minimum.